braedynl/CSE231-020-SS20/FAQ.md

 **24. How much do you get paid?**

-$11/hour, though MSU had to reduce everyone's wage a little because of COVID-19 -- I'm not sure by how much for me, personally.
-I didn't take this job for the money.
+$11/hour, though MSU had to reduce everyone's wage a little because of COVID-19.

 **25. Can you give me a referral?**

 If I think you got what it takes, then maybe.
-Contact me about it.
+Talk to me about it.